0xKayala/A-to-Z-Vulnerabilities/README.md

 Security misconfigurations are security controls that are inaccurately configured or left insecure, putting your systems and data at risk.
 Basically, any poorly documented configuration changes, default settings, or a technical issue across any component in your endpoints could lead to a misconfiguration.
 Misconfigurations are often seen as an easy target, as it can be easy to detect on misconfigured web servers, cloud and applications and then becomes exploitable, causing significant harm and leading to catastrophic data leakage issues for enterprises like the 2019 Teletext exposure of 530,000 data files which was caused by an insecurely configured Amazon Web Service (AWS) web server.
 Unfortunately, once a system falls prey to a vulnerability or lack of security safeguarding, your sensitive data is at risk of getting stolen or altered.

+## Vulnerable and Outdated components

+A software component is part of a system or application that extends the functionality of the application, such as a module, software package, or API.
+Component-based vulnerabilities occur when a software component is unsupported, out of date, or vulnerable to a known exploit.
+You may inadvertently use vulnerable software components in production environments, posing a threat to the web application.
+For example, an organization may download and use a software component, such as OpenSSL, and fail to regularly update or patch the component as flaws are discovered.
+Since many software components run with the same privileges as the application itself, any vulnerabilities or flaws in the component can result in a threat to the web application.